Battle of Salamis

 The Athenians, under their general Themistocles (thuh-MISS-toe-klees), moved everybody out of Athens, to an island nearby, and let the Persian army burn their city.
 The Persian soldiers burned everything, even the Archaic temple of the Parthenon on the Acropolis.

 But the Athenian navy tricked the Persian navy into attacking them in the Bay of Salamis (SALL-ah-miss), and the Athenian navy won.
+Because the Persians didn't know how to swim, many of them drowned.
 Without his navy, Xerxes decided it was impossible to continue the invasion, and he went home to Persia with most of his army for the winter.